Dario Naamo

-Dario Felix Naamo (داريو فيليكس نعمو; born 14 May 2005) is a Finnish professional footballer who plays as a right-back for Scottish Premiership club Dundee United, and the Finland U21 national team.
+Dario Felix Naamo (داريو فيليكس نعمو; born 14 May 2005) is a professional footballer who plays as a right-back for Scottish Premiership club Dundee United.
+Born in Finland, he plays for the Iraq national team.

 Early career

 Naamo started playing football for Tikkurilan Palloseura (TiPS) in Vantaa, before he moved to the renowned Käpylän Pallo (KäPa) youth academy in Helsinki.
 In 2018, he joined the youth sector of Honka in Espoo.

 Club career

 Honka

 Naamo made his debut with Honka first team in Veikkausliiga on 2 July 2022 at the age of 17, in a 1–1 home draw against IFK Mariehamn.
 On 5 September 2023, he extended his contract with Honka, signing "a new long-term deal", according to the club.
 He scored his first goal in the league on 28 October 2023, the opening goal on the 3rd minute in a 5–0 home win against AC Oulu.

 SJK

 After Honka was declared bankruptcy after the 2023 season, it was announced that Naamo had signed a two-year deal with fellow Veikkausliiga club SJK on 27 November 2023.